16 School Holiday Cottages in Whitby

-In the legendary words of Alice Cooper, “Schools out!”, which means that summer holidays are very much upon us.
-If you’re still on the hunt for something to do for the next six weeks, why not plan a last minute trip to Whitby?
+In the legendary words of Alice Cooper, “Schools out!”, which means that school holidays are very much upon us.
+If you’re still on the hunt for something to do for the school break, why not plan a last minute trip to Whitby?
 North Yorkshire’s the perfect location for a group holiday to suit all tastes.

 There are brisk coastal walks for outdoorsy types, the Captain Cook Memorial Museum for history lovers, and the Robin Hood’s Bay village for those who want to learn about the area’s smuggling heritage.
 And don’t forget to pop in to the famous Whitby Abbey.

 There are plenty of self-catering accommodation options in and around Whitby, meaning you can soak up the North Yorkshire sights while living home from home.
 Here are a few of our favourite cottages to get you inspired.

 4 Clarks Yard